Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 **What does radar stand for? (p.
 123)**

-"Radio Detection and Ranging".
+*"Radio Detection and Ranging"* <- Remember!.
 Before, the term "radio direction finding" was used, not to give too much information to the enemy

 **Put the following quote into the context of World War II: “Inhospitably, the reception committee turned all these overseas visitors away.” (p.
 129)**